 Google doesn't filter its reviews (although it can completely remove them if they violate Google's policies prohibiting the use of profanity and other unacceptable content), so it can be especially easy for a business to load up on tons of fake Google reviews.
 Even so, it can also be pretty easy to distinguish the legitimate Google reviews from the fake ones.

-Unlike many others, I don't utilize one-size-fits-all prices, because every person's ─ and every business's ─ SEO needs, goals, and budget are unique.
-I discuss all of this ─ and more ─ in-depth with every client prior to providing an individualized proposal.
+Unlike many others, we don't utilize one-size-fits-all prices, because every person's ─ and every business's ─ SEO needs, goals, and budget are unique.
+We discuss all of this ─ and more ─ in-depth with every client prior to providing an individualized proposal.

-Here are some of the more significant variables I consider in determining my SEO fees:
+Here are some of the more significant variables we consider in determining our SEO fees:

 The number of pages in your website.
 All other things being relatively equal, it's understandable that a larger, more complex site with more pages typically costs more to optimize than a smaller site.